Reverse Prevention Sampling for Misinformation Mitigation in Social Networks: Reverse Prevention Sampling

-Lemma \ref{lem:kpt} shows we can estimate $KPT$ by first computing $n \cdot \kappa(R)$ on a set of random RRC sets and taking the average of the resulting measurements.
-However, as dictated by Chernoff bounds, if we want to obtain an estimate of $KPT$ with $\delta \in (0,1)$ relative error with at least $1 - n^{-l}$ probability then the number of samples required is $\Omega(l n \log n \cdot \delta^{-2} / KPT)$.
-That is, the number of measurements required to estimate $KPT$ depends on $KPT$ itself.
+Lemma \ref{lem:kpt} shows we can estimate $KPT$ by computing $n \cdot \kappa(R)$ on a set of random RRC sets and averaging over a sufficiently large sample size.
+However, if we want to obtain an estimate of $KPT$ with $\delta \in (0,1)$ relative error with at least $1 - n^{-l}$ probability then Chernoff bounds dictate that the number of samples required is $\Omega(l n \log n \cdot \delta^{-2} / KPT)$ which depends on $KPT$ itself.
 This issue is also encountered in \cite{Tang2014} and we are able to resolve it by mimicking their adaptive sampling approach, which dynamically adjusts the number of measurements based on the observed values of $\kappa(R)$, under the MCIC model.
+Importantly, great care is required in order to confirm that the same proof techniques used in \cite{Tang2014} apply to our setting.
+At a high level, our proofs follow the same logic, but differ in a several subtle ways due to the added complexity of the MCIC model.
+We will highlight these differences in the analysis to follow.

-\textbf{Estimating \emph{KPT}.} Algorithm \ref{alg:kptestimation} presents the sampling approach for estimating $KPT$.
-The high level idea is as follows.
+\paragraph*{Estimating \emph{KPT}} The sampling approach for estimating $KPT$ is presented in Algorithm \ref{alg:kptestimation}.
+We begin with a high level description of how the algorithm proceeds.
 Since $KPT$ is an unknown quantity, we begin with the assumption that it takes on the value $n/2$.
 Then, we compute an estimate for the expected value of $\kappa(R)$ based on a relatively few number of samples.
 Chernoff bounds allow us to determine if the computed value of $KPT = n \cdot \kappa(R)$ is a good estimator and, if so, the algorithm terminates.
 However, if the estimate is much smaller than $n/2$ we apply the standard doubling approach and generate an increased number of samples to determine if $KPT$ takes on a value close to half the initial estimate.
 The algorithm continues computing estimates for $KPT$, based on an increasing number of samples, and comparing to values that halve in size until the error bounds dictated by Chernoff bounds indicate we have reached a suitably precise estimation of $KPT$.